tbergman/app/README.md

     ...
   ],
   "currentTotalPrice": 0,
-  "newTotalPrice": 500  // only set if the user has made quote request that differs from their current insurance }
+  "newTotalPrice": 500  // This is only set to an integer if the user hasn't paid an updated insurance.
+Otherwise, when no update is done, it's set to null.
+}
 ```